UW-INFO442-WI25/group-pending/README.md

+# Dealicious
+The final website can be viewed here:

 # Our Mission
 Eating healthily on a budget is a big challenge for many students.
 Our project will address the lack of a centralized platform combining healthy recipes with local discounts and sales, to specifically target university students on a limited budget.
 We hope to close the gap between students' convenience, cost, and affordable healthy eating by developing a web-based application.